Latina Fitness Model Eri Anton Wears Nothing But Glitter In Racy New Post

 Anton paired the slideshow with a caption in which she protested against “those who want to gain power and control of our minds and who are trying to blind us from seeing the truth.”
 She invited her followers to check out her latest blog entry by clicking on the link in her bio.

-In under a day, the photos garnered more than 25,000 likes and over 770 comments, indicating it was quite popular with her fans.
-Instagram users took to the comments section to express their admiration for Anton and to compliment the overall aesthetic of the creative shoot.
+In under a day, the photos garnered more than 25,000 likes and over 770 comments, indicating it was quite popular with Anton’s fans.
+Instagram users took to the comments section to express their admiration for her and to compliment the overall aesthetic of the creative shoot.

 “This picture is amazing honey,” one of her fans raved.